In a separator log, the entire log data can be structured according to the specified separator, and each complete log ends with a line break

 \n.
-You need to define a unique key for each separate field for CLS to process separator-based logs.
+When CLS processes separator logs, you need to define a unique key for each separate field.

 10.20.20.10 - ::: [Tue Jan 22 14:49:45 CST 2019 +0800] ::: GET /online/sample HTTP/1.1 ::: 127.0.0.1 ::: 200 ::: 647 ::: 35 ::: http://127.0.0.1/

 If the separator for log parsing is specified as

 :::, the log will be segmented into eight fields, and a unique key will be defined for each of them as shown below:

 IP: 10.20.20.10 - bytes: 35 host: 127.0.0.1 length: 647 referer: http://127.0.0.1/ request: GET /online/sample HTTP/1.1 status: 200 time: [Tue Jan 22 14:49:45 CST 2019 +0800]

 Log in to the CLS console and click Logset on the left sidebar.

 Select the target logset, click Create Log Topic, enter the log topic name "test-separator", and click OK.